lee2sman/everyday/README.md

 i love this one. my first generative animated illustrated dream.
 162
 modified version of 158 that changes from Black and White to Color periodically
+163
+another dream, about a cat playing with 'a penumbra'